Quantum Scrambling and State Dependence of the Butterfly Velocity: Abstract

 \section{Abstract}

 Operator growth in spatially local quantum many-body systems defines a scrambling velocity.
-We prove that this scrambling velocity bounds the state dependence (for example, the temperature dependence) of the out-of-time-ordered correlator in local lattice models.
-This amounts to a basic constraint on quantum chaos from locality.
-Thus, for example, while operators that do not grow with time can have an associated butterfly velocity, that velocity is necessarily temperature-independent.
-For scrambling operators, in contrast, the butterfly velocity shows a crossover from a microscopic high temperature value to a distinct value at temperatures below the energy gap.
+We prove that this scrambling velocity bounds the state dependence of the out-of-time-ordered correlator in local lattice models.
+We verify this bound in simulations of the thermal mixed-field Ising spin chain.
+For scrambling operators, the butterfly velocity shows a crossover from a microscopic high temperature value to a distinct value at temperatures below the energy gap.